Waziup/waziup.io/content/capacity-building/_index.md

 certification: |
   ### Get Certified
-  Advance your IoT knowledge with Waziup's Certification - offering online tutorials, webinars, and hands-on training for individuals, institutes, and SMEs of all skill levels.
+  Advance your IoT knowledge with Waziup's Certification: we offer online tutorials, webinars, and hands-on training for individuals, institutes, and SMEs of all skill levels.
 Start your journey to IoT mastery today!
 ---